pydicom/pydicom/doc/cli/cli_intro.rst

     (0008, 0020) Study Date                          DA: '20030716'
     ...

-Note that prefixing the filespec with "pydicom:" will read the file from the *pydicom* test data files.
+Note that prefixing the filespec with "pydicom::" will read the file from the *pydicom* test data files.

 You can see the available subcommands by simply typing `pydicom` with no